mdratul47782/mdratul47782/README.md

 ---

 ## 💼 Experience

+### 🧩 Executive – ERP · HKD Outdoor Innovations LTD
+As an **Executive ERP**, I work on building and maintaining internal systems for production, quality, and overall company operations:

+- Designing and developing **Next.js-based full-stack applications** for garments production & quality tracking
+- Building custom ERP modules for **line-wise reports, hourly dashboards, and real-time data visualization**
+- Working closely with production and quality teams to turn manual processes into **automated digital workflows**
+- Integrating **MongoDB/Mongoose** and REST APIs to keep data centralized, consistent, and easy to analyze

+---

+### 🧪 Frontend Developer Intern · Battery Low Interactive Ltd.

 During my internship at **Battery Low Interactive Ltd.**, I worked as a **frontend web developer**, collaborating with a dynamic team to build responsive and engaging web applications.